Insulin potentiation therapy

 Description

-Insulin potentiation therapy (IPT) is a treatment regimen using insulin as an adjunct to conventional chemotherapy.
-It is claimed that insulin potentiates the effects of chemotherapy, which would enable a 75-90% reduction of the usual and customary doses of anticancer drugs thus reducing the risk of their adverse effects.
+In Insulin Potentiation Therapy (IPT) insulin is used alongside conventional chemotherapy.
+It is claimed that insulin enhances the effects of chemotherapy, enabling a 75–90% reduction in the usual doses of anticancer drugs and thus reducing the risk of adverse effects.

 Efficacy